tatp22/linformer-pytorch/README.md

 A practical implementation of the [Linformer paper](https://arxiv.org/pdf/2006.04768.pdf).
 This is attention with only linear complexity in n, allowing for very long sequence lengths (1mil+) to be attended to on modern hardware.

-This repo is an [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf) style transformer, complete with an encoder and decoder (WIP) module.
+This repo is an [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf) style transformer, complete with an encoder and decoder module.
 The novelty here is that now, one can make the attention heads linear.
 Check out how to use it below.

 This is in the process of being validated on wikitext-2.
 Currently, it performs at the same level as other sparse attention mechanisms, like the [Sinkhorn Transformer](https://github.com/lucidrains/sinkhorn-transformer), but the best hyperparameters still have to be found.